DotDivee/DiscordWebhookAPI/README.md

 ```

 ### Customizing Fields
-Start By Settings Some Fields To Make It Fit Your Needs.
+Start By Setting Some Fields To Make It Fit Your Needs.

 ```python
 from discord_webhook_api import *